-You can vary your PAYG instalments if you think your current payments will result in you paying too much or too little tax for the income year.
+You can vary your Pay as you Go if you think your current payments will result in you paying too much or too little tax for the income year.
 Variations must be made on or before the payment due date (28 days after the end of each quarter, generally).

 You do not have to vary your PAYG instalments at all.
 It will not change how much income tax you pay for the year.

-After you lodge your tax return, if your instalments were:
+After you lodge your tax return, if your installments were: